 Why Buy a Duck Stamp?

-The Federal Duck Stamp price price increased from $15 to $25 in 2015.
-That’s a two-thirds increase!
-However, that increase marks a huge win for conservation.
+The Federal Duck Stamp price increased from $15 to $29.
+Although the price has increased by nearly twice the original amount, the increase marks a huge win for conservation.
 Here are some reasons Duck Stamps are still a bargain:

 Who buys federal Duck Stamps?

 - Conservationists – that’s WSO members – buy them because they know the stamp is, dollar for dollar, the best investment they can make toward the future of America’s wetlands.